appvia/tako/docs/reference/config-params.md

 ...
 ```

-### x-k8s.workload.podSecurity.fsGroup
+### workload.podSecurity.fsGroup

-Defines the [Pod Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) for the kubernetes workload.
 This option is concerned with setting up a supplementary group `fsGroup` field.
 If specified, all processes of the container are also part of this supplementary group ID.
 The owner for attached volumes and any files created in those volume will be Group ID as specified by the value of this configuration option.

 #### Default: nil (not specified)

 #### Possible options: Arbitrary numeric GID.
 Example `1000`.

-> x-k8s.workload.podSecurity.fsGroup:
+> workload.podSecurity.fsGroup:
 ```yaml
 version: 3.7
 services: